 - Consular Card

-Additional examples of acceptable documents to verify an address are:
+Additional examples of acceptable documents or online evidence to verify an address are:

 - Parent’s library card for juvenile registration